clarus/coq-blog/posts/2018-07-24 Approximating GADTs in Flow.md

 The [GADTs (Generalized algebraic data types)](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type#Higher-order_abstract_syntax) are a generalization of sum types where the type parameter can change in each case.
 GADTs are not available in [Flow](https://flow.org/) but we show a technique to approximate them.
+We take inspiration from [Approximating GADTs in PureScript](http://code.slipthrough.net/2016/08/10/approximating-gadts-in-purescript/).

 ## Use case
 Let us say we want to implement an evaluator for simple arithmetic expressions.
 We define the type of expressions: